#1 A girl’s war against bears

 It’s the kind of show that made me want to look up the deeper meaning, rather than forcing it down my throat.

 As the title implies, this anime falls into the yuri genre and, despite all that symbolism, it isn’t difficult to perceive that it has a lot to say about LGBT rights.
 A subject that is rarely addressed so directly in anime.

 Kureha starts the anime in a romance with her classmate Sumika, for which both girls are seemingly ostracized and bullied.
 When Sumika is then the first to be eaten by bears, gossip within the school seems to mostly blame the couple themselves, and Kureha is forced even further into isolation.
 The Humans appear to view the concept of love as a sin and dub anybody who acts out of love as evil.
 Exactly what the show is implying with all this is obscured by some of the denser symbolism, but I found it worthwhile to read up on.

-Aside from making for interesting themes and being central to Kureha as a character, the yuri nature of the show also lends itself to some ecchi visuals that are enjoyable for more obvious and direct reasons.
+Aside from making for interesting themes and being central to Kureha as a character, the yuri nature of the show also lends itself to some ecchi visuals that are enjoyable for more obvious reasons.

 #4 These character designs

 Yuri Kuma Arashi has a peculiar design for its various characters.
 It feels like modern anime, but tweaked in just the right places to feel unique and new.
 I found them very appealing and it matches well with the outfits that were designed for these characters.
 They look like those old dolls in elaborate dresses, which are given a strange twist in the show’s various mahou shoujo-like transformation scenes where they are given a “sexy” redesign.